Duck Amuck: Plot

 The cartoon's title sequence and opening scene suggest Daffy Duck is to star as a musketeer, and he appears, boldly engaging in an action scene with a fencing foil.
 As he thrusts the foil and advances, the background abruptly disappears, leaving a plain white screen.
 Confused by this, Daffy turns to the animator and asks them to complete the scenery.
 However, the animator fills in a new background that has nothing to do with the previous scene.
 Daffy returns and starts to repeat his opening scene, but quickly notices the different background and leaves, returning in a different costume and altering his performance to match the new scene.
 The animator substitutes several different unrelated backgrounds, each time prompting Daffy to change costumes until the background finally disappears completely again.

 While Daffy tries to reason with the animator, he becomes completely erased and, upon asking where he is, he gets redrawn as a cowboy with a guitar.
 Daffy tries to play it, but there is only silence.
-Using a sign ("sound please"), he requests sound and is granted various non-guitar sound effects.
-Daffy also finds himself generating random sound effects when he tries to speak, and finally regains his voice when he becomes enraged and shouts angrily at the animator.
+Using a sign, he requests sound and is granted various non-guitar sound effects.
+Daffy also finds himself generating random sound effects when he tries to speak, only finally regaining his voice when he becomes enraged and shouts angrily at the animator "And I've never been so humiliated in all my life!".

 Regaining his composure, Daffy demands some new scenery and is given an amateurish line-art cityscape background in pencil.
-Daffy unpleasantly asks for color, prompting the animator to slap various colors and patterns all over him, for which he harshly scolds the animator.
-All but Daffy's eyes and beak is erased and, upon asking where the rest of him has gone, he is redrawn as a bizarre mismatched creature.
+Daffy unpleasantly asks for color, prompting the animator to cover him in various colors and patterns, for which he harshly scolds the animator.
+All but Daffy's face is erased and, upon asking where the rest of him has gone, he is redrawn as a bizarre mismatched creature.
 As Daffy walks off, he becomes aware of not feeling quite like himself; the animator creates a mirror and, upon seeing his hideous self, Daffy shrieks in alarm before scolding the animator again.
 Everything is erased and Daffy is redrawn this time in a sailor suit.
 Daffy seems to be pleased with this and begins to sing "The Song of the Marines" as the animator draws an ocean scene with an island in the background, but draws nothing under Daffy, resulting in him falling into the ocean and surfacing on the island.
 When he requests a close-up, the screen contracts around him, at which he says that is not a close-up and screams for a proper close-up; the camera zooms up uncomfortably close to his angry bloodshot eyes.
 He walks away muttering a sarcastic thanks to the animator.